mikolaj1244/ML_predict_labels/README.md

 CSV file with predicted labels by model with RandomizedSearchCV are available in branch mf_model.

 # Conclusion
 As a result, we have two strong models that give a score >90%.
 During data training we had some challenges with parameter completion (for example, when building a new model, we would definitely focus on finding the right metrics for a boosting classifier like XGBoost or CatBoost, because they can have high scores).
 It is possible that we would also change the metric when building the new model.
-A potential one is accuracy.